awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 1. Increments the Auto Scaling group maximum size and desired size by the larger of either:

-   \- Once up to twice the number of Availability Zones in the Region that the Auto Scaling group is deployed in or
+   \- One up to twice the number of Availability Zones in the Region that the Auto Scaling group is deployed in or

    \- The max concurrency of upgrade\.